BGeil/Tomagotchi-Mini/README.md

-make a commit after you finish each one of the following Create a Class (JS Class, look at your notes if your forget) for your tomagotchi 				[check] Instatiate your tomagotchi 																		[check] Display a character of your choice on the screen to represent your pet                          [] Display the following metrics for your pet:														[check] Hunger (1-10 scale)
+make a commit after you finish each one of the following Create a Class (JS Class, look at your notes if your forget) for your tomagotchi 				[check] Instatiate your tomagotchi 																		[check] Display a character of your choice on the screen to represent your pet                          [check?]
+Display the following metrics for your pet:														[check] Hunger (1-10 scale)
 Sleepiness (1-10 scale)
 Boredom (1-10 scale)
 Age
-Add buttons to the screen to feed your pet, turn off the lights, and play with your pet.
-Add the ability to name your pet.																[check] Style the page.
+Add buttons to the screen to feed your pet, turn off the lights, and play with your pet.		[check] Add the ability to name your pet.																[check] Style the page.																					[check?]
-Increase your pet's age every x minutes															[check] Increase your pet's Hunger, Sleepiness, and Bored metrics on an interval of your choosing.		[check] You pet should die if Hunger, Boredom, or Sleepiness hits 10.
-[In Progress] Morph your pet at certain ages.
-Animate your pet across the screen while it's alive.
+Increase your pet's age every x minutes															[check] Increase your pet's Hunger, Sleepiness, and Bored metrics on an interval of your choosing.		[check] You pet should die if Hunger, Boredom, or Sleepiness hits 10.									[check] Morph your pet at certain ages.																	[check] Animate your pet across the screen while it's alive.											[]

 #Extras